fonglh/programming-elixir/README.md

-# programming-elixir
+# Programming Elixir

-Exercises from "Programming Elixir" by Dave Thomas
+Exercises from "Programming Elixir" by Dave Thomas, published by Pragmatic Programmers.